rand-asswad/muallef/docs/parts/4_conclusion.md

-As this is our second attempt in approaching AMT, we have been able to study closely core concepts of AMT, and explore deeply the core difficulty of AMT systems that is *Multi-pitch Estimation*.
+As this is our second attempt in approaching AMT, we have been able to study closely core concepts of AMT, and deeply explore the core difficulty of AMT systems that is *Multi-pitch Estimation*.
-As research has lead us to studying several methods and approaches to this problem, we had to restrict the study into two algorithms that are robust, mathematically sound and appreciated by the MIR community.
+As research has lead us to studying several methods and approaches to this problem, we had to restrict the study to two algorithms that are robust, mathematically sound and appreciated by the MIR community.

 I have held interest for this subject for quite some time,